Within oncology, we are applying our ImmTAC® platform to overcome the limitations of current anti-cancer therapies to deliver:

 This unique and potent mechanism of action provided by ImmTAC® molecules gives the potential to tackle diverse tumour types, including solid tumours that are characteristically immune excluded, or "cold" and thus resistant to the majority of existing immunotherapies that target activation of pre-existing immune cells.
 ImmTAC® molecules have the potential to convert "cold" tumours to "hot" through their T cell redirecting activity.

-Beyond IMCgp100, we are continuing to apply our ImmTAC® technology to target a diverse range of cancer indications.
+We are applying our ImmTAC® technology to target a diverse range of cancer indications.